pahancha/pahancha.github.io/_posts/2023-06-14-data-structures-c.md

 ### Bit Fields

-Bit fields allow the packing of data in a structure.
+Bit fileds allow the packing of data in a structure.
 This is especially useful when memory is limited.
-As mentioned earlier, the bit field is declared as a structure, where the number of bits used for each element is specified.
+As mentioned earlier, bit field is declared as a structure, where the number of bits used for each element is specified.

 ```c
 struct BitField {